misurellig/production-ready-serverless-workshop-ynap/01_Deploying Lambda functions with Terraform/README.md

 18. Now that your function is deployed.
 Let's invoke it, replace `xxx` with your name and run the following command

-`lambda invoke --region=us-east-1 --function-name=hello-ynap-xxx output.txt`
+`aws lambda invoke --region=eu-central-1 --function-name=hello-ynap-xxx output.txt`

 You should see